 Due to the time hops, it can be challenging to follow sometimes; however, this novel is sincerely worth the read.

 The Sweet Life in Paris by David Lebovitz

-David Lebovitz makes his dream move to Paris only to discover that life in France is quite different from what he expected.
+David Lebovitz makes his dream move to Paris only to discover that life in France differs from what he expected.
 This guide is both hilarious and an enjoyable read.
 Plus, it includes fifty original Parisian recipes!

 Paris to the Moon by Adam Gopnik